destinykatz/TheGamingRoom/README.md

-# TheGamingRoom
+# The Gaming Room — Draw It or Lose It

+The Gaming Room project designs a scalable, cloud-ready version of *Draw It or Lose It*, a multiplayer guessing game inspired by *Win, Lose or Draw*.
+This repository contains the completed Software Design Document (SDD), which outlines the requirements, architecture, and design patterns to support multiple teams, unique players, and synchronized gameplay across platforms.

+---

-Client and software requirements
+## Client and Software Requirements

-The client was The Gaming Room, creators of Draw It or Lose It (a team-based guessing game inspired by Win, Lose or Draw).
-They asked me to design a cloud-ready, multi-platform version that supports multiple concurrent games, unique teams and players, timed rounds, and synchronized state across clients.
-Key requirements included: a single authoritative game instance per game code, unique names for teams/players across the system, a clean separation between game logic and presentation, and scalability to web and mobile clients without duplicating business logic.
+The client, **The Gaming Room**, wanted a cloud-based, multi-platform version of their game *Draw It or Lose It*.
+The system needed to:
+- Support multiple concurrent games.
+- Enforce unique team and player names.
+- Provide synchronized state across all devices.
+- Scale to web and mobile clients.
+- Separate game logic from presentation.

+---

+## Reflection

-What I did particularly well
+### What I Did Well

-I documented a clear domain model and service boundaries that separated core game rules from UI concerns.
-I also chose patterns (notably Singleton for the game registry and Iterator for round progression) that simplified concurrency and state management.
-My architecture section mapped each requirement to specific design decisions, which made the traceability from need → design → implementation easy for both the client and developers.
+I clearly documented the domain model and used appropriate design patterns, such as Singleton for the game registry and Iterator for round progression.
+Each requirement was mapped directly to design decisions, making the document easy to follow for both the client and developers.

-What in the design-document process helped the coding

-Writing out constraints, assumptions, and non-functional requirements up front removed guesswork during implementation.
-Capturing API contracts, data models, and state diagrams early let me stub endpoints and test logic before the UI was finished.
-The decision log (with rejected alternatives) saved time later when questions resurfaced, because I could point to the trade-offs we had already evaluated.
+### What Helped During Development
+Writing the design document forced me to clarify constraints and assumptions early.
+Defining API contracts and state diagrams ahead of time streamlined implementation and reduced guesswork.

-What I would revise and how
+### What I Would Revise

-I would expand the scalability and deployment section with concrete load expectations, autoscaling policies, and failure scenarios (e.g., what happens if the match service restarts mid-round).
-I’d add sequence diagrams for lobby creation and join flows, plus more explicit rate limits and idempotency rules for APIs to harden the design against double-clicks and flaky networks.
+I would expand the scalability and deployment section with concrete load expectations, autoscaling policies, and failure recovery scenarios.
+Adding sequence diagrams for lobby creation and join flows would also strengthen the document.

-Interpreting and implementing user needs
+### Interpreting User Needs

-User needs centered on fast matchmaking, fair play, zero name conflicts, and smooth cross-device play.
-I translated those into requirements like globally unique team/player names, atomic lobby joins, a single source of truth for game state, and stateless APIs with WebSocket updates for low-latency round timers.
-Considering user needs is critical because it shapes the architecture toward reliability and clarity—if the experience stutters, allows duplicate names, or desyncs timers, users will churn regardless of feature count.
+User needs focused on fast matchmaking, fair play, and smooth cross-device experiences.
+I translated these into features like globally unique names, atomic lobby joins, and stateless APIs with WebSocket updates.
+Meeting user needs is critical to ensure reliability and engagement.

-My approach to designing the software (techniques and future use)
+### My Design Approach

-I followed a lightweight, iterative approach:
+I used an iterative approach:
-	•	Clarify constraints and success metrics.
+1. Define constraints and success metrics.
-	•	Model the domain (entities like Game, Team, Player, Round; invariants like uniqueness and one-active-round).
+2. Model the domain (Game, Team, Player, Round).
-	•	Define service boundaries and data contracts before UI.
+3. Establish service boundaries and APIs.
-	•	Choose patterns intentionally (Singleton for registries, Iterator/State for rounds, Repository for persistence).
+4. Select design patterns intentionally.
-	•	Document non-functionals (scalability, security, availability) and map them to concrete tactics (stateless services, centralized cache, optimistic concurrency).
+5. Document non-functional requirements and map them to technical tactics.
-	•	Maintain a decision log.
+6. Maintain a decision log.

-In future, I’d repeat this flow but add earlier load testing targets and chaos scenarios to pressure-test the game loop and real-time updates before feature expansion.
+In future projects, I would continue this process but add load testing targets and failure scenarios earlier in the design phase.

+---

+## Repository Contents
+- `SoftwareDesignDocument.pdf` – The completed design document for The Gaming Room.
+- `README.md` – This file, with reflection on the project.

+---

+## About
+This project was created as part of my coursework to demonstrate software design, documentation, and communication skills with clients and development teams.